MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-security.md

 # Azure Stack datacenter integration - syslog forwarding

 This article shows you how to use syslog to integrate Azure Stack infrastructure with external security solution(s) already deployed in your datacenter.
-For example, a Security Information Event Management (SIEM) system.
+For example, a security information event management (SIEM) system.
 The syslog channel exposes audits, alerts, and security logs from all the components of the Azure Stack infrastructure.
 Use syslog forwarding to integrate with security monitoring solutions and/or to retrieve all audits, alerts, and security logs to store them for retention.

 Starting with the 1809 update, Azure Stack has an integrated syslog client that, once configured, emits syslog messages with the payload in Common Event Format (CEF).